EWaterman/EWaterman.github.io/_posts/Ch1/0001-03-01-understand-your-purpose.md

 First off, it’s not your choice whether or not to have a purpose. **Every story has a purpose.
 All you can do is choose what that purpose is.** If you don’t clearly identify your purpose, you risk alienating your readers and will ultimately make your comic appeal to no one.

 Secondly, **there is absolutely no way that your story will appeal to every type of comic reader.** This goes back to readers having a specific purpose as well.
-When marketing your story, **you’re way better off targeting the audience that matches your specific purpose.** Sure it may be a smaller audience but it will be a far more passionate one.
-Those are the kinds of people who will share your story around and the people who will ultimately buy book when it comes to market.
+When marketing your story, **you’re way better off targeting the audience that matches your specific purpose.** Sure it may be a more narrow audience but it will be a far more passionate one.
+Those are the kinds of people who will share your story around and the people who will ultimately buy your book when it comes to market.

 Every good story has a clear, attainable purpose, so what’s yours?